 ACHIEVE violence prevention consultants work with organizations to create safe work environments.
-We are able to provide general consulting around violence prevention planning, support in developing violence threat assessment plans and teams, or facilitate more detailed violence risk assessment.
+We are able to provide general consulting around violence prevention planning, support in developing violence threat assessment plans and teams, or we can facilitate a more detailed violence risk assessment.

 George Anderson is a senior management consultant and security specialist with over 25 years of leadership and management experience in the public sector.
 He is a Certified Protection Professional with a focus on… Read more…

 Keith is a police detective who specializes in the areas of mental health, domestic violence and stalking, drug enforcement and patrol.
 Prior to becoming a police officer, he worked as a social worker for four years in Toronto… Read more…

 Clearly defined threat assessment plans and teams are an essential component to any violence prevention plan.
 After a violent incident, it is not uncommon to find that many people were aware of clues that violence was being planned.
 Yet, without a clearly defined process to gather information and assess the situation, violence prevention is extremely difficult.
 Threat assessment plans ensure that communication and decision-making processes are in place to make the management of threats more effective.
 Threat assessment teams make it easier to identify, assess, and manage individuals who may be escalating towards violence.